waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Gym Battle Loss:** Losing a battle inside a gym does NOT warp you to a Pokémon Center.
 You respawn in front of the trainer you lost to.

 ## III.
 Puzzle & Hypothesis Log
+### A. Active Hypotheses
+- **Pokemon Mansion 1F Alternating Switch:** The switch at (3, 6) is an alternating switch.
+The game indicates the eastern gates at (25, 14) are reachable, but they remain closed.
+The switch's message "Not quite yet!" implies a secondary condition is unmet.
+My current hypothesis is that the switch has more than two states, or another interaction is required elsewhere on the map after flipping the switch.
 ### B. Solved Puzzles
-- **Pokemon Mansion 1F Alternating Switch (In Progress):** The switch at (3, 6) is an alternating switch.
-My current hypothesis is that it has more than two states, or there's a specific sequence required to permanently open the eastern gates at (25, 14).
-I am returning to the switch to conduct further tests.
 - **Pokemon Mansion B1F Dynamic Gates (Solved):** The switch at (19, 26) toggles which set of gates (Western, Northern, or Eastern) is affected by a dynamic trigger.
 ### C. Deprecated Hypotheses
 - **Multi-Floor Pathing Solution (Deprecated):** My initial hypothesis was that the path to the eastern side of 1F must be on another floor. **Conclusion:** This was invalidated by a system notification about 'Reachable Barriers' on 1F, confirming the solution is on the same floor.

-#### B4.
-Pokemon Evolution & Moves
-- **Marowak Evolution:** Confirmed that Marowak evolves from Cubone at Lv.
-38.
-- **REVENANT (Marowak) learned THRASH** at Lv.
-38, replacing TAIL WHIP.
+- **Direct Gate Interaction (Deprecated):** Hypothesized that the 'reachable' eastern gates at (25,14) and (26,14) could be opened by direct interaction ('A' button). **Conclusion:** Failed.
+- **Hidden Item (Deprecated):** Hypothesized a hidden item was needed to open the eastern gates. **Conclusion:** ITEMFINDER found nothing.